Hey, thanks for stopping by. The name is Ron Amundson

 I was also into cars, even had a website with S12 and Z31 repair info as well as some F1 telemetry and a talk I gave at MSC01.
 Sadly, this was before I got wise and kept current with software updates and the like… so eventually it was crashed by security vulnerabilities… and while I have backups, its a real pain to get it to run on different versions of Apache and php.

-Alas, a photo of the most expensive cars I ever worked on… the M193, albeit I liked the M192 and its Lamborghini V12 even more.
+Alas, a photo of the coolest cars I ever worked on… the M193, albeit I liked the M192 and its Lamborghini V12 even more.
 The sound of that awesome engine I will always remember, to say nothing of traveling the globe with Minardi Team.